 Frequently Asked Questions

 PAVE's mission it to provide service dogs for Veterans with mental and/or physical disabilities.

-Yes, PAVE can be accredited to Assistance Dogs International.
-This internationally recognized organization sets standards and encourages excellence in all areas related to assistance dog training, acquisition, and partnership.
+Yes, PAVE has been accredited as a member of Assistance Dogs International.
+This premier international organization promotes excellence in all aspects of assistance dog acquisition, training, partnership, and partnerships.
 Only three organizations in Oregon are currently accredited members.